NullCascade/morrowind-mods/Data Files/MWSE/lua/nc/consume/readme.txt

 =====================================================================================
  VERSION HISTORY
 =====================================================================================

+ 1.2.0
+    * Added support for MWSE's Mod Config Menu.
+    * Fixed issue where saving and reloading would bypass restrictions.
+    * Added visual representation next to the sneak indicator, showing if a potion can be consumed.

  1.1.0
     * Ensured that the mod will only affect the player, with changes to MWSE 2.1.